Click on the map for PDF

 - Most of these groups’ activities are geographically concentrated.

 - There is a local focus for the majority of these actors, even if they have declared a nominal allegiance to a global terrorist network.
 ISIS and Al Qaeda central have a limited independent presence in Africa.

-- Events involving Boko Haram are responsible for the vast majority of fatalities, a figure that has risen significantly in recent years.
+- Events involving Boko Haram claim the vast majority of fatalities, a figure that has risen significantly in recent years.

 This is an update of a map the Africa Center for Strategic Studies released in April 2016.
 It reflects events that occurred between November 2015 and October 2016.